juanborbon93/robot_artist/README.md

                         Prompt for the drawing (will use audio prompt if not provided) --img-path IMG_PATH   Use existing image instead of generating one --record-robodk-video
-                        Record the drawing process (only works with ROBODK mode)
+                        Record the drawing process (only works with ROBODK mode) (has some issues that still need to be worked out)
 ```
+## Going deeper

+Checkout [this notebook](demo.ipynb) to see a step-by-step explanation of how the code works.

 ## License